But indeed I would rather have nothing but tea.

 Oscar Wilde

-Thank you for visiting.
+Thank you for visiting the Bloomsbury Gallery!
 If you enjoyed this collection, please like and/or share.
-And, as always, I would love to know your thoughts in the comments below.
-You can also click the following link to Become a Member .
+And, as always, I would love to know your thoughts in the comments.
+You can also click the following link to Become a Member and/or read the suggested Beyond Bloomsbury posts below.
 Until next time…

 Images: